Coming This Spring…

 Word Flower

-How many words can you make from these letters?
-All words must use the center letter.
+How many words can you make from the letters provided?
+All words must use the letter in the center of the flower.

 O